Elevating Voices: Visualizing Social Justice Through Art

 A series of art that recognizes the need for and facilitates discussions around the complexities of racial and social justice while elevating and empowering the voices of underrepresented populations and groups.

-The School of Social Work has finalized the open art call to complete the installments of our social justice art series.
-Submissions have been accepted and will be reviewed by the social justice art committee and announced at a future date.
+The School of Social Work has finalized the open art call to complete the installments of the series.
+The final pieces will be shared during the Fall semester of 2021.

 The series is made possible through funding from the John N. Chester Estate Endowment Fund.